Indianapolis area at a glance

 18 People shot by IMPD officers in 2023

 2023 saw the highest number of IMPD officer-involved shootings in nearly a decade—up from just 4 in 2022.
-At least 12 people were killed by police in Marion County in 2023, compared to 3 in 2022.
+At least 12 people were killed by police in Marion County that year, compared to 3 in 2022.

 The U.S. Department of Justice announced a review of IMPD's officer-involved shootings through its Community Oriented Policing Services (COPS) office.
-IMPD Chief Christopher Bailey requested the review himself—a sign of transparency.
+IMPD Chief Christopher Bailey requested the review himself.

 Community Leaders Speak Out